 The topics that will be covered under this category include policies and procedures, communication and customer service, skills and practices of a manager, and staffing, the development of employees, and core competencies.

-The topics that will be covered under this category include policies and procedures, and controls that are internal, third-party, payroll system, and accounting system.
+The topics that will be covered under this category include internal controls, payroll system controls, accounting system controls, audit policies and procedures, and third party controls.

-The topics that will be covered under this category include basic principles, general ledger account classification, payroll entries, and account reconciliation.
+The topics that will be covered under this category include financial reporting, accounting principles, payroll journal entry, and account reconcilliation.

 How do I register for the exam?